 Today, you can see further houses beyond the wall: the biggest boasts around forty rooms and was once owned by a first-century aristocrat, Cantaber – reconstructed pillars show how impressive it was.
 Little remains of the other main structures, which include shops, an early Christian basilica, and a water cistern that formed part of a 3km-long aqueduct.
 You can also visit the partially reconstructed Forum, a broad space built around a temple dedicated to Roman gods, that was once the hub of the town.

-The excellent Museu Monográfico de Conímbriga, opposite the site entrance, displays fascinating finds from the dig, presented thematically.
-Cabinets detail the minutiae of various trades (glass making, ironmongery, weaving, even house building) and aspects of daily life; the section on health and hygiene contains scalpels, needles and some quite alarming “probing spoons”.
+The small but excellent Museu Monográfico de Conímbriga displays fascinating finds from the excavations, presented thematically.
+Cabinets detail the minutiae of various trades (glass making, ironmongery, weaving, even house building) and aspects of daily life including coins hoarded because of fear of attack and an array of implements that show the Romans were a vain lot: there are sumptuous, carved hair pins and jewellery you’d admire today.
+The section on health and hygiene contains scalpels, needles and some quite alarming “probing spoons”.
 On the other side of the museum are displayed the larger spoils – statues of torsos, carved lintels, gargoyles from temples, monochromatic mosaics, remarkably bright mural fragments, and inscribed slabs, pillars and tombstones from the necropolis.